engapa/zookeeper-k8s-openshift/k8s/helm/README.md

 ## Pre Requisites:

-* Kubernetes 1.10
+* Kubernetes 1.20 (this is version we've tested it)

-* More than 1 node (if replicas is upper than 1) because of an antiaffinity scheduler policy
+* More than 1 node (if replicas is upper than 1) because of an anti-affinity scheduler policy

 ### Installing the Chart